Metal Roofing

 Lastly, we have stone coated steel.
 Originating in the United Kingdom during WWII and then making their way to New Zealand in the 1950s, these types of products have a finish consisting of stone granules.

 They come in a variety of colors and profiles.
 This all results in a more traditional roof appearance.
-Whether you like the look of a shingle, shake, slate, or tile roof, there are stone coated profiles that can provide just that.
+Whether you like the look of a shingle, shake, slate, or tile roof, stone-coated profiles can provide just that.
 In fact, chances are that you may have already seen a stone coated roof somewhere and not have even known it!

 Always remember that each of the above options comes with a variety of additional trim components and ways to install them, with some being far superior to others.
 It is always important to know what product you’re getting, who is doing the work, and how it will be installed to avoid the pitfalls of inexperienced metal roofers working on your project.